Network Requirements

 GRAX -> Salesforce

 To query, update, or insert information in Salesforce, GRAX uses the public Salesforce REST and Composite APIs.
-Allow, at a minimum, at least one static IP for your GRAX app to communicate out to Salesforce.
+Allow, at a minimum, at least one static IP for your GRAX Application to communicate out to Salesforce.

 This may include allowing SFDC Login Access from this IP, as well as allowing the traffic to leave the VPC or other infrastructure network.